tony-aw/tinycodet/README.md

 Much tidyr, right?

-Besides transform_if, the tidyoperators package also adds 2 “subset_if”
+Besides `transform_if`, the tidyoperators package also adds 2 “subset_if” operators:
-operators:

 - The `x %[if]% cond` operator selects elements from vector/matrix/array `x`, for which the result of `cond(x)` returns `TRUE`.